 At First National Realty Partners, we pay close attention to the cap rate spread as part of a robust risk management program.
 In doing so, we are able to identify the deals that have the greatest chance for market beating returns.
 To learn more about our current investment opportunities, click here.

-In commercial real estate investing, a property’s capitalization rate – cap rate for short – is a performance metric that describes the relationship between it’s net operating income (NOI) and current market value.
-When evaluating a potential deal, it provides investors with two important pieces of information:
+In commercial real estate investing, a property’s capitalization rate – cap rate for short – is a performance metric that describes the relationship between the property’s net operating income (NOI) and current market value.
+When evaluating a potential real estate deal, the cap rate provides investors with two important pieces of information:

-- Second, it provides them with an indication of the market’s assessment of the risk associated with the property.
+- Second, cap rate provides investors with an indication of the market’s assessment of the risk associated with the property.
 Higher cap rates suggest higher risk, meaning that investors must receive a higher return to compensate.
 Lower cap rates mean less risk, so investors are willing to accept a lower return.

 For the purposes of this article, a property’s cap rate is a key input into the cap rate spread calculation.